shmulik-klein/blog/content/posts/functional-kotlin.md

   - Kotlin
   - Functional Programing
 ---
-Kotlin takes Java’s functional programming features, gives them a makeover, and makes them way cooler.
-It’s like Java went to a coding gym and came back stronger and sleeker.
-In this post, we’ll check out how Kotlin takes Java’s functional side to the next level, making your code cleaner and way more fun to write.
+Java's approach to functional programming, while possible, often feels indirect, particularly when dealing with function types.
+The need for explicit interfaces, like `Function<T,R>`, `Consumer<T>`, or custom ones, can lead to verbose and somewhat convoluted code.
+Kotlin, on the other hand, introduces [first-class function types](https://en.wikipedia.org/wiki/First-class_function), allowing for a more streamlined and expressive syntax.
+This distinction fundamentally alters the way higher-order functions are handled, impacting readability and maintainability.
+This blog post discuss these differences and highlights the main language features Kotlin provides for Functional Programming.

 ### Function Types
-Functions are [_first class citizens_](https://en.wikipedia.org/wiki/First-class_function) in Kotlin.
-To facilitate this, Kotlin has a [_Fuction Type_](https://kotlinlang.org/docs/lambdas.html#function-types) - a type which specifies that an object needs to be a function.
+Functions are [first class citizens](https://en.wikipedia.org/wiki/First-class_function) in Kotlin.
+To facilitate this, Kotlin has a [Fuction Type](https://kotlinlang.org/docs/lambdas.html#function-types) - a type which specifies that an object needs to be a function.

 To decalre it, one should wrap the types of the arguments this function expected to recieve in brackets, an arrow (`->`) and then the result type of the function (if the function doesn't return anything _significant_ it should return a `Unit`), something like this `() -> Unit` or this `(Int, Int) -> Int` (recall how cumbersome this in Java, aka. `@FunctionalInterface`).